 Custom policies are designed primarily to address complex scenarios.
 For most scenarios, we recommend that you use Azure Active Directory B2C built-in policies.
 Built-in policies are easier to set up for your configuration.

 Custom policies are configuration files that define the behavior of your Azure Active Directory (Azure AD) B2C tenant.
-Built-in policies are predefined in the Azure AD B2C portal for the most common identity tasks.
+User flows are predefined in the Azure AD B2C portal for the most common identity tasks.
 Custom policies can be fully edited by an identity developer to complete many different tasks.

 |Target users||All application developers with or without identity expertise.||Identity pros, systems integrators, consultants, and in-house identity teams.
 They are comfortable with OpenIDConnect flows and understand identity providers and claims-based authentication.|

 |Configuration method||Azure portal with a user-friendly user-interface (UI).||Directly editing XML files and then uploading to the Azure portal.|

 |UI customization||Full UI customization including HTML and CSS.

 |Attribute customization||Standard and custom attributes.||Same|

 |Token and session management||Custom token and multiple session options.||Same|

 |Identity Providers||Predefined local or social provider.||Standards-based OIDC, OAUTH, and SAML.|